It wasn’t until a couple of years ago that I even knew what brussels sprouts looked like – I mean, how they grew:

 Here’s how they looked – oh they were so good!
 I liked that some of the sprouts were smaller and some larger, so some turned out a little softer and some more firm – not all the same, which was nice.

-They do need a generous amount of salt once they come out of the oven, but they turned out so nice.
+They may need a bit more salt or pepper once they come out of the oven, but they turned out so nice.
 One of the things I like best about cooking in the winter is that roasted vegetables – from carrots to potatoes – seems so right.